 Public transit contributes to healthy neighborhoods.
 It encourages pedestrian activity, smart growth, and economic development.
-The City is committed to making transit an efficient, affordable choice for a variety of trips.
+The City is committed to making transit a more efficient, affordable choice for a wider variety of trips.
 We’re building projects and planning for the future.

 For Seattle, HCT consists of both rail and rubber-tired transit modes that can operate in exclusive right of way or in mixed traffic.
 The main goal of HCT is to provide faster, more convenient, and more reliable service for a larger number of passengers.

 Seattle’s HCT corridors have the potential to be served by several types of transit.
 However, steep topography or constrained rights-of-way limit the available mode options for some corridors.
 The TMP considered three HCT modes, plus an enhanced bus service, when developing priority corridors: